victyee/toy-robot/README.md

 Other valid commands
 - `MOVE` will move the robot forward one unit in the direction it is currently facing
-- `LEFT` rotates the robot 90 degress to the left.
+- `LEFT` rotates the robot 90 degrees to the left.
 Robot's position doesn't change.
 - `RIGHT` rotates the robot 90 degrees to the right.
 Robot's position doesn't change.
 - `REPORT` return `X,Y,F` of the robot.
 E.g. `Output: 1,1,SOUTH`